WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 The buttons in this example dispatch the `ace-tabs-set-prev-tab`, `ace-tabs-set-next-tab` and `ace-tabs-update-tabs` custom events on the Tabs.

 The **Add options** button adds options to the initially empty Combobox then dispatches the `ace-combobox-update-options` custom event.
 The **Show list** and **Hide list** buttons dispatch the `ace-combobox-show-list` and `ace-combobox-hide-list` custom events to show and hide the listbox respectively.
 An option in the listbox can be selected by setting the option number in the **Select option** input and clicking **Go**, which dispatches the `ace-combobox-select-option` custom event.
-The extra JavaScript used by this example is also shown below.
+The JavaScript used by this example is also shown below.

 ```html
 <button id="add-options-btn">Add options</button>